Consteel/manual/versioned_docs/version-18/manual/2_0_file-handling/2_2_cloud-save-and-sharing-models.md

 <!-- wp:paragraph -->

-If the model information is switched on, a panel will be seen on the right side regarding the information of the selected model **(4)**.
+If the model information is switched on, a new window will open displaying the information of the selected model and all saved histories. **(4)**.

 <!-- /wp:paragraph -->